Too Soon Too Late

 Represent of Austria

-war and fulfilled with hope for a better life and a better future.
+fulfilled with hope for a better life and a better future.
 Speaking to herself recounting the years of WWII, the Cuban Revolution, the Balkan war and the current time in which we are also

 surrounded by war and disturbance.
 She will be repeating single words and sentences of the poem “September, 1918” by Amy Lowell.
 This will reflect the humans’ innermost desire for liberty, human